On normal subgroups of the braided Thompson groups

 This question becomes especially intriguing in light of the following:

-\begin{proposition} The group $\Pbr$ is not hopfian. \end{proposition}
+\begin{proposition} The group $\Pbr$ is not Hopfian. \end{proposition}

 \begin{proof} For a non-trivial tree $T$ with $n$ leaves, define $T_L$ to be the subtree of $T$ whose root is the left child of the root of $T$.
 Let $T_R$ be the tree whose root is the right child of the root of $T$.
-Define $n(T_L)$ to be the number of leaves of $T_L$.
 For $0\le m\le n$, we have an epimorphism

 given by forgetting all the strands of a pure braid except for the first $m$ of them.
 Now define a map

 sending $(T,p,T)$ to $(T_L,\phi_{n,n(T_L)}(p),T_L)$.
 It is straightforward to check that this is well defined under reduction and expansion, and is a surjective homomorphism.
 It is also not injective; indeed the kernel contains every generator $\alpha_{i,j}$ and $\beta_{i,j}$ for $1\le i<j$, since these were defined using all-right trees. \end{proof}